lianqiw/maos/docs/20_compile.md

 # Preparing the folders and compiling

-We recommend using three different folders to 1) store the source tree, 2) compile the code, and 3) run the simulation.
+We recommend using different folders to 1) store the source code, 2) compile the code (different directory can be used for different compiling options), and 3) run simulations.

-The source tree is where the source is extracted or cloned to.
+The source code is where the source is extracted or cloned to.
 Obtain the software in the form of the compressed tar ball: maos_version.tar.gz and extract it into some directory and name the directory src_dir.
 Example:

 ```
 cd ~/work/programming